BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 psychologically dependent on “scratching the itch.”
 That is the only form of release that they know.

-But it is not a release - it’s the very reason for your confinement.
+But it is not a release—it’s the very reason for your confinement.

 The more you try to find release in that way, the more burdened you become, the more dependent on sensuality you become.
 That’s why it’s